 Well, at first glance Tailwind only costs $9.99/month, and unless you operate a very large blog or have multiple team members, you don’t need to venture beyond the Tailwind Plus plan.

 However, where Tailwind gets you with an up-sell is with their Tribe Powerups.

-Tailwind Plus only gives members the opportunity to share 30 pieces of content to Tribes in a 30 day period, and since Tailwind Tribes are the main way bloggers can actually see results with Tailwind, this is simply not enough.
+Tailwind Plus only gives members the opportunity to share 30 pieces of content to Tribes in a 30 day period, and since Tailwind Tribes are a main way bloggers can actually see results with Tailwind, this often isn’t enough.

-I realized this fact pretty quickly, and pretty soon I elected for the $9.99/month plan plus a $119.88/year Tribes Max powerup, which provides me with unlimited Tribe memberships and 200 submissions per month:
+I realized this fact pretty quickly, and pretty soon I elected for the $9.99/month plan plus a $119.88/year Tailwind Tribes Max Power Up, which provides me with unlimited Tribe memberships and 200 submissions per month:

-There are plenty of other powerup levels as well where bloggers can gain even more Tribe submission slots or expand their Smartloop automatic pinning system:
+There are plenty of other powerup levels as well where bloggers can gain even more Tribe submission slots or expand their Tailwind Smartloop automatic pinning system.